-- About 18 percent of our electricity in LA still comes from coal, and another 52% of electricity still comes from non-renewable sources, but the DWP will be off of coal by 2025, and the NCSA, along with other organizations, is working with them to get to 100% renewable energy as soon as possible—2030 is our goal!
+- About 18 percent of our electricity in LA still comes from coal, and another 52% of electricity still comes from non-renewable sources, but the Los Angeles Department of Water and Power (LADWP) will be off of coal by 2025, and the NCSA, along with other organizations, is working with them to get to 100% renewable energy as soon as possible—2030 is our goal!
 So, even though your "zero-emission" vehicle isn't emission-free, it's getting closer and cleaner.

 Scientists have detected huge disparities in traffic pollution among L.A. neighborhoods, with some of the lowest levels of traffic pollution in wealthier enclaves such as West Los Angeles, where the roads have more new cars with cleaner engines and fewer trucks.

 Levels of ultrafine particles, the tiny, short-lived particles scientists measure as an indicator of recently emitted exhaust, are several times higher over in the eastside neighborhood of Boyle Heights, which, in addition to being carved up by a freeway interchange, has more diesel trucks and older, higher-polluting cars on its surface streets.